Adaptive Rate of Convergence of Thompson Sampling for Gaussian Process Optimization: Thompson Sampling Algorithm and The Main Result

-There are several methods known in literature for estimating the hyper parameters in this set up.
+There are several methods known in literature for estimating the hyper parameters in this setup.
 We focus on the maximum a posteriori (MAP) estimation.
-For other methods see \cite{vanhatalo2012bayesian}.
+For other methods see \citet{vanhatalo2012bayesian}.
 Here we use,

 where $p(\cdot)$ denotes the likelihood function.
-For the Gaussian RBF kernel we can write the marginal likelihood given the parameters, $p(D_{t} | \eta, \sigma) = \int p(\bsy | \bsf, \sigma) p (\bsf | \bsx, \eta) \mathrm{d} \bsf$ in a closed form,
+For the Gaussian RBF kernel we can write the marginal likelihood given the parameters, $p(D^{\textrm{random}} | \eta, \sigma) = \int p(\bsy | \bsf, \sigma) p (\bsf | \bsx, \eta) \mathrm{d} \bsf$ in a closed form,

 where $\bsy$ denotes the vectorized version of our observed function values.
 Since this function is easily differentiable, we can find the optimum using any gradient descent algorithm \citep{boyd2004convex}.
 In situations where, a closed form expression cannot be found, we can resort to Laplace Approximations or EP's marginal likelihood approximation \citep{vanhatalo2012bayesian}.